rackerlabs/docs-cloud-identity/api-docs/index.rst

 *Last updated:* |today|

-The Identity API service enables developers to manage authentication and authorization services for Rackspace Cloud services through a simple Representational State Transfer (REST) web service interface.
+The Identity API service enables developers to manage authentication and authorization services for Rackspace services through a simple Representational State Transfer (REST) web service interface.

-The Identity service v2.0 is an implementation of OpenStack Keystone Service v2.0 that provides common, token-based authentication and authorization services that allow seamless access to Rackspace Cloud products and services.
+The Identity service v2.0 is an implementation of OpenStack Keystone Service v2.0 that provides common, token-based authentication and authorization services that allow seamless access to Rackspace products and services.

 -  Authentication generates a token in response to valid credentials submitted by a user, process, or client.
 Then, that token is used to